PaganiPerry/VDC-Apollo.io-API/README.md

 Since this is an API, this is being used in conjunction with Apollo.io, thus it'll be important to remember to check in on rate limits.

 ## Usage of Code
+.
 In order for this code to work, since you'll be connecting/mounting/sharing to Google Drive, you'll need to update ceratin lines of the code, since you'll now be the "creator/owner" of the code.
+The lines circled in blue are the lines that need to be changed.

 ![Main_cell_change](https://github.com/user-attachments/assets/cf7f4832-60db-434e-84d6-090e35f980fe)
 ![if_file_exists_change](https://github.com/user-attachments/assets/6a0ffcd3-be0e-4a3b-83f8-8354e01776ed)
 ![download_df_change](https://github.com/user-attachments/assets/1e55cdf0-9a36-4e6b-b7c3-6ba7805c1c2a)